-Part 2 of 3 will cover the second part of our trip in Japan – Osaka and Kyoto.
+Part 2 will cover the second part of our trip in Japan – Osaka and Kyoto.

 After spending four days surrounded by nature’s beauty in Yakushima (see Part 1), we made our way back to civilization.
 The next three days were spent in Osaka and Kyoto.
 Because we had hotel points to stay at Crowne Plaza, we stayed at the one in Osaka since Kyoto had no availability.
 Hence, we took the train from Osaka to Kyoto for day trips, which takes about 30 minutes each way.

 Now, every city is special in its own way.
 By experiencing Osaka and Kyoto, I saw two cities that starkly contrasted each other.

 Personally, I was more excited about Kyoto than Osaka.
 From my research, the latter seemed like just another big city.
 Similar to a lot of people visiting Japan, the traditional Japanese setting and attractions in Kyoto more so appealed to me.

 However, I LOVE a vibrant, bustling scene, and Osaka did not lack that.
 Its biggest tourist destination is the Dotonbori area.
 We checked this area out on our first night.
 We also revisited Dotonbori on our last night.
 Big shopping names lit up the main plaza.
 If you walk down one of the many alleyways in the area, you’ll see food vendors, smaller shops, and arcades one after another.
 I think it’s a mixed vibe of a toned-down New York and the Chicago riverfront.

 Mainly, we wanted to try food that’s well-known to this city.
 This included okonomiyaki (Japanese savory pancake), takoyaki (fried dough ball with octopus pieces inside), and yakiniku (Japanese style BBQ).